MaTriXy/c7score/py/README.md

 ## Running it

-1. Create a `.env` file with GITHUB_TOKEN and GEMINI_API_TOKEN.
+Create a `.env` file with GITHUB_TOKEN and GEMINI_API_TOKEN.

-2. Use `npm install` to install all the dependencies.

-3. Use `npx ts-node main.ts --url URL --snippet SNIPPET_URL`.
-The `--url` expects the original source URL that is to be converted into snippets.
-The `--snippet` expects the context7 URL to the snippets.
+Use `main.py --url URL --snippet SNIPPET_URL`.
+The `--url` expects the original source url that is to be converted into snippets.
+The `--snippet` expects the context7 url to the snippets.

 An example of this is:

-    `npx ts-node src/main.ts --url https://biopython.org/wiki/Documentation --snippet https://context7.com/context7/biopython_org-wiki-documentation/llms.txt`
+`python main.py --url https://biopython.org/wiki/Documentation --snippet https://context7.com/context7/biopython_org-wiki-documentation/llms.txt`

-4. To run the `tester.ts` file, use:
-    `npm run test -- test`